Forces terraced houses stamp duty

 There are a couple of things you need to be aware of:

-• The maximum saving on a property purchase is still £5,000 regardless of the number of names on the mortgage deed.
-If the mortgage application is only in one name, it will be based on that person’s income alone, which might impact how much your lender is prepared to lend you
+• If the mortgage application is only in one name, it will be based on that person’s income alone, which might impact how much your lender is prepared to lend you

 • You need to think about what would happen if you split up.
 If the property is in both names, you will both have a claim.
 If the property is only in one name, then it’s possible you or your partner could be left with nothing legally.